Fascicular block (hemiblock): left anterior & left posterior fascicular block on ECG

 Causes of left anterior fascicular block (LAFB)

 LAFB may occur in persons who are otherwise healthy.
 The majority of those with LAFB, however, have significant heart disease.
-Myocardial infarction, coronary artery disease, left ventricular hypertrophy, dilated or hypertrophic cardiomyopathy, degenerative disease, hypertension, hyperkalemia, myocarditis, amyloidosis may all cause LAFB.
+Myocardial infarction, coronary artery disease, left ventricular hypertrophy, dilated cardiomyopathy, hypertrophic cardiomyopathy, degenerative disease, hypertension, hyperkalemia, myocarditis, amyloidosis may all cause LAFB.

 Prognosis of left anterior fascicular block (LAFB)